Public Participation at Development Management Committee meetings

-1. The Committee Chairman calls the item.
+- The Committee Chairman calls the item.

-2. A planning officer presents the report containing the officer recommendation.
+- A planning officer presents the report containing the officer recommendation.

-3. One objector may speak against the application (three minutes maximum or five minutes for a major application).
+- One objector may speak against the application (three minutes maximum or five minutes for a major application).
 If there is more than one objector wishing to speak, then only one person can be chosen as the spokesperson.

 - One supporter or the applicant may speak for the application (three minutes maximum or five minutes for a major application).
 If there is more than one supporter wishing to speak, then only one person can be chosen as the spokesperson.

-5. A town or parish councillor may speak against or in favour of the application (three minutes maximum or five minutes for a major application).
+- A town or parish councillor may speak against or in favour of the application (three minutes maximum or five minutes for a major application).
 If there are more than one town or parish councillor wishing to speak, then only one can be chosen as the spokesperson.
 The spokesperson should reflect the views of the parish council.

-6. For Member only discussions on the application, including any further questions, the Chairman may ask the objector, supporter or town or parish council representative to clarify a point of fact in very exceptional circumstances.
+- For Member only discussions on the application, including any further questions, the Chairman may ask the objector, supporter or town or parish council representative to clarify a point of fact in very exceptional circumstances.

-8. The Chairman may briefly explain the decision if necessary.
+- The Chairman may briefly explain the decision if necessary.

-9. Next item.
+- Next item.

 Remember, the three (or five) minute maximum period will be your only opportunity to speak, unless the Chairman asks for clarification on a point of fact (see 6 above).

 - Comments on procedural issues should be avoided - they can be dealt with through the Council's complaints procedure.

-However, if at the time of the original consideration of the application there was no speaker in support or to object, or town or parish councillor representations made, then they will be allowed to speak when the application is reconsidered provided that proper notice has been given.
+- However, if at the time of the original consideration of the application there was no speaker in support or to object, or town or parish councillor representations made, then they will be allowed to speak when the application is reconsidered provided that proper notice has been given.

-Please note, the Chairman of the Committee will not allow papers to be tabled (placed on Member's desks) prior to the meeting.
+- Please note, the Chairman of the Committee will not allow papers to be tabled (placed on Member's desks) prior to the meeting.
 Therefore, if members of the public have information which they wish the Committee to see and/or read, they must send it to Members in advance of the meeting.

-In the case of linked applications only one time slot per objector, supporter or parish council will be allowed.
+- In the case of linked applications only one time slot per objector, supporter or parish council will be allowed.